MIlakegirl/hello-world/README.md

 # hello-world
-I do time series methods
+Time series methodologist and scholar of public opinion.